rune/rune/docs/docs/publishing/making-money.md

 ## Actively Playing

 To make the creator fund payouts fair for everyone, we calculate the **active playtime** for all metrics.
 If someone doesn't interact with a game, then they don’t count as actively playing.
-More specifically, we don’t count minutes while having the Dusk app minimized or after the player hasn’t interacted with the game for over 5 minutes.
+More specifically, we don’t count minutes while having the Rune app minimized or after the player hasn’t interacted with the game for over 5 minutes.

 We also want to avoid the creator fund from being gamed by scammers and bots.
 To combat this, we only count in-app playtime and we use advanced device tracking to prevent banned users from creating new accounts.
-The latter has been used for multiple years to help ensure the Dusk community is nice and positive.
+The latter has been used for multiple years to help ensure the Rune community is nice and positive.
 To further combat anyone trying to game the system, we have a per-day 1 minute minimum playtime and 120 minute maximum playtime for each player.
 I.e. someone leaving their phone open for 24 hours with an auto-clicker will get much lower returns than they hoped for.
 And of course, we reserve the right to take action against cheating, scamming, etc.

 ## It’s Your Game

-Dusk is a gaming platform with 10m+ installs and an easy way to build multiplayer games.
+Rune is a gaming platform with 10m+ installs and an easy way to build multiplayer games.
 We’re not a publisher, i.e. you retain full control over your game and you're free to do what you want with your game regarding its development and distribution.

-It’s also fine if you want to make a Dusk multiplayer version of an existing singleplayer game that you’ve already made.
+It’s also fine if you want to make a Rune multiplayer version of an existing singleplayer game that you’ve already made.
 Our community loves all kinds of games!

 ## Future Plans

-Dusk is a young platform and we don’t make revenue yet.
-While you should not expect to earn a full salary building games on Dusk, we hope that earning a bit of money will help motivate you in your game dev journey.
+Rune is a young platform and we don’t make revenue yet.
+While you should not expect to earn a full salary building games on Rune, we hope that earning a bit of money will help motivate you in your game dev journey.
 We've heard from many game devs that earning their first $ from their game was magical and that every $ they earn via itch.io and Ko-fi donations feels great.
-We hope that Dusk can do the same for lots of indie game devs!
+We hope that Rune can do the same for lots of indie game devs!

-As Dusk grows, we will add more ways for you to earn money.
-For instance, we're planning to build out support for you to add in-game purchases that can be bought with a shared currency across Dusk.
+As Rune grows, we will add more ways for you to earn money.
+For instance, we're planning to build out support for you to add in-game purchases that can be bought with a shared currency across Rune.
 When your game starts making revenue using in-game purchases, we will take a small piece of it to cover our platform costs.
 In this way, we can grow together and build the best possible platform for multiplayer indie games!